-SUSS MicroTec offers various approaches to the imprint technology, tailored to the specific process requirements of different applications.
+SUSS MicroTec offers various approaches to the imprint lithography, with technologies tailored to the specific process requirements of different applications.

 All imprint solutions are based on SUSS Microtec’s proven, industry standard semi-automated mask aligner suite and support multiple substrate materials and sizes from small pieces up to 200mm wafers.

 Using the high precision capabilities of SUSS Microtec’s mask aligners provides several advantages to the imprint process; accurate stamp to substrate alignment, precise stamp to substrate levelling (via WEC); contact pressure control; convenient process recipe editing all within SUSS Microtec’s standard aligner software.